-One of the most important parts of business is understanding your audience.
+One of the most important parts of the business is understanding your audience.
 This means getting a feel on what they like, their values, the ways they shop, and the things that make them shy from certain business models.
-As a business owner these things are extremely important when earning enough trust to get people to buy from you.
+These things are extremely important when earning enough trust to get people to buy from you as a business owner.

-Going into business blind without an audience persona on your target market will more likely than not leave you unsure on who you should be connecting with through the branding and marketing phases of your business development.
+Going into business blind without an audience persona on your target market will more likely than not leave you unsure who you should be connecting with through your business development’s branding and marketing phases.

 Your target audience persona should specifically outline who your audience is, what they like, when and how they like to shop, where they get their information from, what their hobbies and activities are, and most importantly what they value.
 Understanding what your audience values can help you understand why they purchase.

 Analyzing your competitors will help you understand your own business.
-In reality, you should do an analysis on your competitors as well as your own business to understand what your true strengths and weaknesses are.
-One of the best ways to analyze your competitors is by completing a SWOT which stands for strengths, weaknesses, opportunities and threats.
+In reality, you should analyze your competitors and your own business to understand what your true strengths and weaknesses are.
+One of the best ways to analyze your competitors is by completing a SWOT which stands for strengths, weaknesses, opportunities, and threats.

 When analyzing your competitors’ strengths, you should look at what is working best for them and what makes them unique in the market.

-When analyzing your competitors weaknesses, you should look at how they can make improvements in their business and if their messaging is unclear.
+When analyzing your competitors’ weaknesses, you should look at how they can make improvements in their business and if their message is unclear.

-When analyzing your competitors opportunities, you should evaluate where they have potential for growth and what unique problem they might be solving in their market.
+When analyzing your competitors’ opportunities, you should evaluate where they have the potential for growth and what unique problem they might be solving in their market.

 You should find at least 3 unique points for each section of a SWOT to be able to analyze your competitor, and each competitor should get their own SWOT analysis.

-Remember, this is only 3 parts of a complete brand strategy.
-If you’d like an in depth strategy for your business please work with a brand strategist to develop your brand.
+Remember, these are only 3 parts of a complete brand strategy.
+If you’d like an in-depth strategy for your business please work with a brand strategist to develop your brand.